 Items to Have in Your Room:

 - Prescription medications

 - Self/at-home antigen tests.
-These are good to have on hand when a PCR test is not available such as at night or on a weekend and for testing your status after you test positive.
+These are good to have on hand when a PCR test is unavailable such as at night or on a weekend, and for testing your status after you test positive.